PUGX/badge-poser/README.md

 ## How to create your own Badge
 -  Go to the [Badge Poser](https://poser.pugx.org) website
--  Insert username/repository and click Generate
+-  Insert username/repository and click on `Show`
 -  That's it!
 Copy the Markdown into the README.md

 ## Examples